polterguy/phosphorusfive/plugins/p5.io/README.md

 ### [create-folder]

 Creates a folder at the given path.
 Notice that the parent folder must exist, and that this Active Event does not "recursively" create folders.
-Also notice that if the folder exist from before, an exception will occbr thrown.
+Also notice that if the folder exist from before, an exception will be thrown.

 This Active Event also handles expressions, and will create all folders your expressions yields as a result, the same way for instance the *[load-file]* would load multiple files.
 Below is some example code that creates two folders.